One Bell Hand / Two Bell Hands…and Feet (31m + 29m, Patrons)

 It can also be found in our Deep Dive called Supple Feet, Powerful Legs.

-MEMBERS and Patrons: While the edited audio above is the best way to explore the lesson, it’s also available for all donors in unedited form as part of our March 2021 birthday Zoom call.
+Members and Patrons: While the edited audio above is the best way to explore the lesson, it’s also available for all donors in unedited form as part of this bonus video content.
 The Zoom discussion with participants about the lessons was fascinating, in case you’re curious!

 You can also view a video demonstration of the bell hand movement at the 10-minute mark, but you probably won’t need to once you get a few minutes into the audio lesson.